 Operational change: the team stops managing content production by spreadsheet.
 Automation connects research, brief creation, drafting, optimization, approvals, publishing prep, and reporting.

 The pattern: as volume increases, investment shifts from SaaS tools to custom automation.
-At 50+ articles/month, custom workflows often deliver better ROI than stacking more subscriptions because they reduce coordination work, not just writing time.
+At higher output levels, custom workflows can deliver better ROI than stacking more subscriptions because they reduce coordination work, not just writing time.

 Implementation Risks That Usually Kill ROI